Topics in Programming Languages: Automated Testing, Bug Detection, and Program Analysis

 Instructions for Discussion Leads ^

-You will serve as discussion lead for one paper in the class.
+You will serve as discussion lead for two papers in the class.
 As a discussion lead,

 you do not need to submit a response to the paper being read on Piazza.
 However, you